spacewalkhq/raft-rs/README.md

 - Expect breaking changes in the API and the implementation.

-- Release version 0.1.0 is planned to be released by August 16th, 2024.
+- Release version 0.1.0 is planned to be released by **August 16th, 2024**.

 ## Goals
 - [x] Understandable